Editorial take

 Tool profile

-.NET and mixed Microsoft shops modernizing observability
+.NET and mixed Microsoft shops wanting errors + RUM together

 Quick fit